Gianatmaja/ML-Pipeline-for-Rental-Prices-Prediction/README.md

 step_name [step_name]: new_step_name
 script_name [run.py]: run.py
 job_type [my_step]: new_step_category
-short_description [My step]: what this step does long_description [An example of a step using MLflow and Weights & Biases]: what this step does, in more details parameters [parameter1,parameter2]: input_parameter_1,input_parameter_2,input_parameter_3
+short_description [My step]: briefly mention what this step does long_description [An example of a step using MLflow and Weights & Biases]: what this step does, with more details parameters [parameter1,parameter2]: input_parameter_1,input_parameter_2,input_parameter_3
 ```